Abdel Halim Hafez: Death

+Honours

 Legacy

 Abdel Halim Hafez's song "Khosara" (خسارة) received notice in the Western world in 1999 when elements from it were used for Jay-Z's recording "Big Pimpin'."
 Two complete bars from "Khosara" were rerecorded, not sampled, and used without permission from the song's producer and copyright holder, Magdi el-Amroussi.
 Jay-Z's use of an interpolation, rather than an actual sample, allowed him to avoid paying royalties for the use of the song.

 Over 300 of Abdel Halim Hafez's songs were recorded and he starred in 16 classic and successful films, including Dalilah (دليله), which was the Middle East's first color motion picture.